21 MQTT QoS Fundamentals

 21.8.2 Persistent Session (false)

-Hotel: "Welcome back!
-We saved your room setup, mail, messages"
+• Hotel replies, “Welcome back.
+We saved your room setup, mail, and messages.”

 MQTT Translation: